build-on-aws/aws-lambda-and-cqrs-a-winning-combination/README.md

 #### Why do you want a refactor from CRUD to CQRS?

-There are a few important reasons collected below:
+There are many important reasons, but for this particular use case - I have collected all of them below:

-- Maintainability:
+- **Maintainability**.
   - Readability.
     - Better understanding due to closer domain representation.
-  - Lower complexity = Lower cognitive load.
+    - Lower complexity that directly transfers to the lower cognitive load.
-- Usability:
+- **Usability**.
   - Developer Experience.
-  - Promoting Task-based UI.
+  - Introducing _Task-based User Interface (UI)_.
-- Flexibility:
+- **Flexibility**.
-  - Infrastructure-wise.
+  - Better flexibility in terms of infrastructure improvements.
-    - Unit of Deployments.
+  - Smaller and more independent _Unit of Deployments_.

 ### Phase 2: Deploying CQRS in AWS Lambda Environment